stephendeyoung/retrospective-centre/README.md

 3. Run `node server/index.js`
 4. Visit [http://localhost:8888/](http://localhost:8888/) in your browser
 5. To login the username is `syoung` and the password is `password`

+## Running the tests

+You will need to have grunt and the node dependencies installed.
+Then run `grunt qunit` to execute the tests.